Useful Links 1

 A Virtual Library of Useful URLs Arranged by Dewey Decimal Classification.
 An annotated and clickable list of the best educational websites arranged by Dewey for easy search.
 All major subject areas included.

 Wall Street Executive Library.
-A massive site containing links to Newspapers, TV & Radio, Magazines, Web Search & Computer, Web Directory Search, Business Toolkit: Reference Libraries, etc., Government Research, Financial Markets, Company & Industry, Business & Legal, Marketing & Advertising, Statistics & Economics, Careers & Education, Health & Medicine, Leisure, Sports, and Ross Bradford's Top Movie Picks.
+A massive site containing links to Newspapers, TV & Radio, Magazines, Web Search & Computer, Web Directory Search, Business Toolkit: General Reference, Fast Facts & Info, Reference Library, etc. (includes this Research Guide), Government Research, Financial Markets, Company & Industry, Business & Legal, Marketing & Advertising, Statistics & Economics, Careers & Education, Health & Medicine, Leisure, Sports, Ross Bradford's Top Movie Picks, and hundreds more.

 White Pages - Canada: Canada411: 411.ca.
 Contact info for 300 million people in Canada.
 Search Business, Person, Reverse.
 Add Your Business to 411.ca for FREE.

 WWW Virtual Library: Subject Catalog, A-Z Listing.
-World-Wide Web Virtual Library: Hierarchical Listing.
 High quality online guides to a wide variety of topics.

 The WWW Virtual Library: International Affairs Resources.
 Carefully selected, annotated links in 37 International Affairs categories including Media Sources, International Organizations, Regions and Countries.
 Topics covered: Global Environment, Human Rights, World Religions, Peace, Conflict Resolution and International Security, Study and Work Abroad, Health, International and National Law, Foreign Languages such as French, Spanish, and German.